ARM-software/ebbr/source/chapter1-about.rst

 EBBR on the other hand allows more flexibility to support embedded designs which do not fit within the SBBR model.
-For example, a platform that isn't SBBR compliant because the SoC is only supported using Devicetree could be EBBR compliant, but not SBBR compliant.
+For example, a platform that isn't SBBR compliant because the SoC is only supported using Devicetree could be EBBR-compliant, but not SBBR compliant.

-By definition, all SBBR compliant systems are also EBBR compliant, but the converse is not true.
+By definition, all SBBR compliant systems are also EBBR-compliant, but the converse is not true.

 Conventions Used in this Document